 That shines ever brighter unto the perfect day.

 God will grow them from the inside out, and their lives will reflect this.
 And the other will continue to stumble in sin.
-They may appear to be godly, but they their lives will not bear the fruit of His Spirit:
+They may appear to be godly, but will not bear the fruit of His Spirit:

 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Gal 5:22-23a

-We will strive to love, according to what God calls us to.
+According to what God calls us to, those who are filled will strive to love.
 Paul describes this kind of love:

 Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails.
 1 Cor 13:4-7a

-If we profess to be saved, then we should be desiring to know and walk in this kind of love.
-If we take a look at our interaction with those who are closest to us – in honesty, we will see if we do or do not walk in this kind of love.
+If we profess to be saved, we should desire to know and walk in this kind of love.
+By looking at our closest relationships, we see if we walk in this kind of love.

 Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?—unless indeed you are disqualified.
 2 Cor 13:5